boom404/affine-copilot-fix/README.md

 ## Create API Key

-Get a free Gemini API Key https://aistudio.google.com/apikey
+To use the Gemini API, you need to obtain an API Key.
+Visit the following link to create your free Gemini API Key: [Get a free Gemini API Key](https://aistudio.google.com/apikey).
+Once you have the key, you can use it to configure the application as described below.

 ## Docker Installation

 I'm using Affine in a docker container.
 You need to create `config.json` in your volumes and enable the copilot feature.
-The baseUrl must be link to your script. "apiKey, can as it is.
-It has no effect.
+The `baseUrl` must point to your script, and the `apiKey` field can remain unchanged as it does not affect the functionality.

 ```bash
 nano ./volumes/affine/self-host/config/config.json
 ```

-Content on my config.json
+Content of my config.json

 ```json
 {